devstroop/eatery/README.md

 # Eatery

-A simple restaurant management with pos app for Android.
+A simple and sober restaurant management with pos app for Android.

 ## Project Information